An Infinite-Feature Extension for Bayesian ReLU Nets That Fixes Their Asymptotic Overconfidence: Conclusion

 \section{Conclusion}

-We have shown that adding ``missing uncertainty'' to ReLU BNNs with a carefully-crafted GP prior that represents infinite ReLU features fixes the asymptotic overconfidence problem of such networks.
-The core of our method is a generalization of the classic cubic-spline kernel, which, when used as the covariance function of the GP prior, yields a marginal variance which scales cubically in the distance between a test point and the training data.
-Our main strength lies in the simplicity of the proposed method: RGPR is relative straightforward to implement, and can be applied inexpensively to \emph{any} pre-trained BNN.
-Furthermore, extensive theoretical analyses show that RGPR provides significant improvements to previous results with vanilla BNNs.
-In particular, we were able to show uniform confidence far-away from the training data in multi-class classifications.
-On a less formal note, our construction, while derived as a \emph{post-hoc} addition to the network, follows a pleasingly simple intuition that bridges the worlds of deep learning and non-parametric/kernel models: The RGPR model amounts to considering a non-parametric model of infinitely many ReLU features, only finitely many of which are trained as a deep ReLU network.
+Extending finite ReLU BNNs with an infinite set of additional, carefully placed ReLU features fixes their asymptotic overconfidence.
+We do so by generalizing the classic cubic spline kernel, which, when used in a GP prior, yields a marginal variance growing cubically in the distance between a test point and the training data.
+The simplicity of our method is its main strength: RGPR causes no additional overhead during BNNs' training, but nevertheless meaningfully approximates a full GP posterior, because the proposed kernel contributes only negligible prior variance near the training data.
+RGPR can thus be applied \emph{post-hoc} to any pre-trained ReLU BNN and causes only a small overhead during prediction.
+We also showed how RGPR can be extended further---again in a \emph{post-hoc} manner---to also correct the BNN's uncertainty \emph{near} the training data, by modeling residuals in the higher layers of the network.
+The intuition behind RGPR is relatively simple, but it bridges the domains of deep learning and non-parametric/kernel models: Correctly modeling uncertainty across the input domain requires a non-parametric model of infinitely many ReLU features, but only finitely many such features need to be trained to make good point predictions.